guifarias31/msfs_tbm930_project/README.md

 ## Known Issues:

 - ITT is a big problem.
 Increasing it makes the engine overheat on the ground, and decreasing it makes it stays too low on cruise level.
 Asobo's cfg is very limited, so I decided not to make any chances on that.

-- Inertial Separator is working but not indicating as "ON" in the panel.
-Light code needs to be fixed, but I don't understand about coding.

 - As default, fuel consumption is increasing during climb, which is the opposite that should happen.
 It's lower than it should be at lower altitudes and higher than it should be at higher altuitudes.
 That's not happening only on the TBM, and it's a general MSFS issue.